Tuning Algorithmic and Architectural Hyperparameters in Graph-Based Semi-Supervised Learning with Provable Guarantees

 \begin{theorem}\citep{AnthonyBartlett2009} Suppose $\mathcal{H}$ is a class of real-valued functions with range in $[0, 1]$ and finite $\textsc{Pdim}(\mathcal{H})$.
 Then for any $\epsilon > 0$ and $\delta \in (0,1)$, for any distribution $\mathcal{D}$ and for any set $S = \{X^{(1)}, \ldots, X^{(m)}\}$ of $m = O\big( \frac{1}{\epsilon^2}\left(\textsc{Pdim}(\mathcal{H}) + \log \frac{1}{\delta}\right)\big)$ samples from $\mathcal{D}$, with probability at least $1-\delta$, we have

 \end{theorem}

-Therefore, if we can show $\textsc{Pdim}(\mathcal{H}_\rho)$ is bounded, then Theorem~\ref{thm:pdim gen theorem} implies using $m = O\left(\nicefrac{\textsc{Pdim}(\mathcal{H})}{\epsilon^2}\right)$ problem instances, the expected error on test instances is upper bounded by $\epsilon$ (with high probability).
-In Section~\ref{sec:label_prop}, we will obtain \emph{optimal} pseudo-dimension bounds for three different label-propagation algorithm families.
+Therefore, if we can show $\textsc{Pdim}(\mathcal{H}_\rho)$ is bounded, then using the standard empirical risk minimization argument, Theorem~\ref{thm:pdim gen theorem} implies using $m = O\left(\nicefrac{\textsc{Pdim}(\mathcal{H})}{\epsilon^2}\right)$ problem instances, the expected error on test instances is upper bounded by $\epsilon$.
+In Section~\ref{sec:label_prop}, we will obtain \emph{optimal} pseudo-dimension bounds for three canonical label-propagation algorithm families.